nogibjj/Alex_Ackerman_Mini_Project_3/README.md

 ### Functions
 lib.py contains four functions:
-1. read_csv_file -- Takes in a .csv file name (as a string) and use Pandas to read the file into a dataframe
+1. read_csv_file -- Takes in a .csv file name (as a string) and use Polars to read the file into a dataframe

 2. stats_overview -- Takes a dataframe and column of interest and produces a dataframe with the following information: count, mean, standard deviation (std), minimum value (min), maximum value(max), lower percentile (25), 50th percentile (50), upper percentile (75), and median.
 NOTE: the median and 50th percentile are the same.